subaquatic-pierre/linux-tools/README.md

     4 0 * * 4 /home/user/cleanup.sh

-This task will run Friday at 12:03am
+- This task will run Friday at 12:03am
+- Always use for path to file

 ##### View user crontab